 Popular Actor Dies Peacefully at 95

-The acclaimed actor Jonathan Haze, best known for his role as Seymour Krelborn in the original “The Little Shop of Horrors,” has passed away at 95.
-His death was confirmed by his daughter, Rebecca, who reported that he died peacefully of natural causes at his home in Los Angeles, California on November 2, 2024.
+Jonathan Haze, best known for his role as Seymour Krelboined in the original “The Little Shop of Horrors,” has passed away at 95.
+His daughter, Rebecca Haze, reported that he died peacefully of natural causes at his home in Los Angeles, California on November 2, 2024.

 Haze’s portrayal of Seymour, the underdog florist assistant in Roger Corman’s 1960 cult film, made him a revered figure in the B-movie genre.
 “The Little Shop of Horrors” features Seymour’s discovery of an unusual plant with a craving for human blood.
 The film’s popularity led to an off-Broadway musical in 1982 and a subsequent film adaptation in 1986, starring Rick Moranis.

 His character of the timid florist resonated with viewers, making Seymour a cherished character in the realm of horror comedy.
-Jackie Joseph, who played Audrey Fulquard in the original “The Little Shop of Horrors,” praised Haze’s professionalism during the film’s challenging production period.
-She pointed out that Haze took on most of the pressure, demonstrating his crucial role in the film’s triumph.
+Jackie Joseph, who played Audrey in the original “The Little Shop of Horrors,” praised Haze’s professionalism during the film’s challenging production period.
+“I don’t think any of us would have been as successful if he hadn’t been on top of what he was doing.
+It’s funny to think of ‘professionalism’ when you think of something as dopey as Little Shop, but there definitely were professionals on that stage,” Joseph said.

-Born as Jack Schachter in Pittsburgh, Pennsylvania in 1929, Haze’s journey to Hollywood was unexpectedly fortuitous.
-He was discovered by filmmaker Wyott Ordung while Haze was working at a gas station.
-This led to his first acting role in Corman’s “Monster from the Ocean Floor” in 1954, which started his extensive collaboration with Corman.
-Haze appeared in nearly 20 of Corman’s films, including “The Fast and the Furious” and “Five Guns West.”
+Born as Jack Aaron Schachter in Pittsburgh, Pennsylvania in 1929, Haze’s journey to Hollywood included serving as Josephine Baker’s stage manager for two years before hitchhiking to Los Angeles.
+He was discovered by filmmaker Wyott Ordung while working at a gas station, leading to his first acting role in Corman’s “Monster from the Ocean Floor” in 1954, which started his extensive collaboration with Corman.
+Haze appeared in over two dozen of Corman’s films, including “The Fast and the Furious” and “Five Guns West.”

-In a reflection on his work in “The Little Shop of Horrors,” Haze shared that the team’s goal had been to create an enjoyable, swiftly produced film, with no expectations of it achieving a lasting cult following.
-He equated the project to a “home run” and attributed the production’s charm, in part, to a blend of luck and magic, possibly inspired by the prior presence of Charlie Chaplin on the same stage.
+In a reflection on his work in “The Little Shop of Horrors,” Haze shared that the team’s goal had been to create an enjoyable film, with no expectations of it achieving a lasting cult following.
+“All the interior scenes in the movie were done in two days, they were like 20-hour days, and then we went out on the streets and did three nights with a second unit, with a totally different crew,” Haze recalled.
+“It was insane.”

 ━ latest articles